platformsh/platformsh-docs/docs/src/security/waf.md

 ### Response splitting

-When a user places an HTTP request on a web server, the web server usually returns a single HTTP response.
+When a user makes an HTTP request, the web server usually returns a single HTTP response.
 But when an attacker succeeds in [injecting headers](#header-injection), they can launch a [response splitting attack](https://www.cs.montana.edu/courses/csci476/topics/http_response_splitting.pdf).

 During a response splitting attack, the attacker uses CRLF characters to inject additional HTTP responses into legitimate user requests.
-This enables further attacks such as [cross-site scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting), web cache poisoning, browser cache poisoning, cross-user attacks, and more.
+This enables further attacks such as [cross-site scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting), web cache poisoning, browser cache poisoning, and cross-user attacks.

 To protect your site from response splitting attacks, the Platform.sh WAF detects and blocks requests containing CRLF characters.